Turi (Pashtun tribe)

 The Turi or Torai are a Pashtun tribe residing primarily in the Kurram Valley, of Pakistan's Khyber Pakhtunkhwa province, with a smaller population across the Durand line in Afghanistan's Paktia province.
 They speak Pashto and follow the Twelver Shia sect of Islam.
-Unlike most Pashtun tribes, who are predominantly Sunni, the Turi's adherence to Shia Islam has historically contributed to tensions with neighbouring Sunni Pashtun tribes, such as the Mangal and Bangash (Note: albeit whom are considerably Shia [c.
-40%]), who also inhabit the Kurram Valley.
+Unlike most Pashtun tribes, who are predominantly Sunni, the Turi's adherence to Shia Islam has historically contributed to tensions with neighbouring Sunni Pashtun tribes, such as the Mangal and Bangash, (Note: albeit whom are considerably Shia [c.
+40%]) who also inhabit the Kurram Valley.
 These tensions are further complicated by land disputes and historical factors.

 History

 The Turis came into prominence by the end of the 15th century.
 They used to wander in nomadic fashion between Aryob Valley of Paktia and Kurram Valley.
 They would migrate in the winter, cross the Kurram Valley which was then inhabited by the Bangash, and travel as far as the Indus River.
 The Turis appear to have migrated annually during the hot weather back to the Kurram Valley.
 They then took parts of North Kurram of the Bangash tribe by force and now inhabit Upper Kurram.
 Today the Bangash tribe can still be found living there in upper Kurram to the subjection of Turis, the Bangash in central and south Kurram are self governed.

 The Mughal Emperor Babur mentions the Turis in Kurram in his diary of 1506.

-In the 18th century, the Turi and their cousin tribe Zazai came into quarrel with the Bangash of the Kurram Valley which was then part of Durrani Empire (Kurram came under the British Raj after the Second Anglo-Afghan War of 1879–80).
-The Turis succeeded to capture the Paywar Pass, Shalozan and Malana, pushed the Bangash of the area southeastwards towards central and lower Kurram, and eventually the Turis settled in the upper Kurram Valley.
+In the 18th century, the Turi and their cousin tribe Zazai came into conflict with the Bangash of the Kurram Valley which was then part of Durrani Empire (Kurram came under the British Raj after the Second Anglo-Afghan War of 1879–80).
+The Turis succeeded in capturing the Paywar Pass, Shalozan and Malana, pushed the Bangash of the area southeastwards towards central and lower Kurram, and eventually the Turis settled in the upper Kurram Valley.